Overview

 The GetStackupComputedDepthUnit() returns the unit of the computed depth.

 The SetStackupComputedDepth() sets the computed depth for a stackup.
-This will override any previously compute depth and may create an inconsistency with the depths of the layers..
+This will override any previously compute depth and may create an inconsistency if not done properly.

 Arguments